This blog post is all about data coding, and will give you our top 3 tips on how best to code your data.

 It matters because you shouldn’t be expected to remember all the details of how and why you coded your data that way.

-Keep your codes in a separate worksheet and name it ‘Codes’.
-For each column make a note of what codes you’ve used and what they really mean.
+Keep your codes in a separate worksheet and name it ‘Codes’ or 'Data Coding'.
+For each column make a note of what you've done to code your data and what your codes really mean.

 When you come back to the dataset after a couple of weeks away from it, you’ll be glad you got organised like this.
 You’ll also make your boss, colleagues and local friendly statistician happy too, and that’s never a bad thing…

-When you get to the analysis stage you’ll need to know your data types – Ratio, Interval, Ordinal and Nominal – so take a little time to decide which of these are appropriate for each variable, and note this down in your code sheet.
+When you get to the analysis stage you’ll need to know your data types – Ratio, Interval, Ordinal and Nominal – so take a little time to decide which of these are appropriate for each variable, and note this down in your data coding sheet.